TECH500

 1. iPhones That Are No Longer Sold

 iPhones are at the heart of Apple’s ecosystem.
 They’re updated every year, and older models are eventually retired to make room for newer, more advanced devices.
-Here are the discontinued Apple products in 2025:
+Here are the discontinued Apple products in 2025 and 2026:

 • iPhone 16 Pro Max → replaced by iPhone 17 Pro Max